Rainwear for kids

 When is polyester rainwear an advantage

-When your child runs around and plays in the rain, polyester has the advantage of breathability - it lets all the heat and moisture out.
+When your kid runs around and plays in the rain, polyester has the advantage of breathability - it lets all the heat and moisture out.
 But breathable rainwear is impregnated on the outside to prevent the rain from penetrating in.
-Thus, you should make sure to impregnate a child's rainwear regularly to keep it waterproof.
+Thus, you should make sure to impregnate a kid's rainwear regularly to keep it waterproof.

 Certain raincoats in polyester can get a little heavy from the rain because the material absorbs water, and it can therefore also take longer to dry polyester rainwear.